Surprise! You didn’t see that coming, did you? Yes, I am black, or African-American, if you like.

 background art by bunintheoven

 I’ve always been an on-again, off-again activist, speaker, and protestor, and I was part of a few “radical” organizations (one of which ended up with me being surveilled by the FBI).
 I never committed to the struggle because, from time to time, I would get frustrated by the indifference of people ignorant of what was happening in the U.S. and around the world.
 I felt like I was wasting my time.
-Whenever another police shooting of an unarmed African American happened, I’d be back, but not for long.

 On the other hand, I’ve attended red carpet galas, dined with the wealthy in their homes, and met some amazing models who made for great company.
 This was the result of a luxury e-mag I founded and published for six glorious years before Neuerotica (which I built on its ashes, so if you go back far enough through our articles, you might see some of those stories).
 Then the pandemic killed it, and here we are.